inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

    pip install sphinx

-The cloud-sptheme package installs the sphinx theme we are using.
+The cloud-sp theme package installs the sphinx theme we are using.

 Building the documentation
 ..........................